University-sponsored Student Health Insurance Plan through AIG

 How do I waive out?

-To "waive out" or to "complete the waiver process" means to turn down the University-sponsored Student Health Insurance Plan offered through AIG.
+To "waive out" or to "complete the waiver process" means to turn down the University-sponsored Student Health Insurance Plan through AIG.
 If you are a graduate or international student and have comparable health insurance coverage, you must complete the waiver process online during the appropriate waive out period so the health insurance fee will be removed from your tuition bill.

 You must waive out for both the fall and spring semesters, or you will automatically be enrolled in the Student Health Insurance Plan and will be billed by the Bursar's Office.